kennytm/cargo-kcov/README.md

 > **Important!** `kcov` only supports Linux at the moment.
 Track
 > [SimonKagstrom/kcov#135](https://github.com/SimonKagstrom/kcov/issues/135) for OS X support.

-You need to install `kcov` v25 or above.
-Some distro is still shipping v11, so you may need to build from source.
+You need to install `kcov` v26 or above.
+Some distro is still shipping v25 or v11, so you will need to build from source.
 Please follow the instruction in https://users.rust-lang.org/t/650.

 Install
 -------